WHO WE ARE

 (Portions of the following are reprinted with permission of the Seward County Independent by Charlyne Berens, originally printed in 1979.
 Additional updates provided in 1992, 2012 and 2013.)

-When Claudius Jones opened the forerunner of today’s Cattle National Bank of Seward in 1873, the process was similar to opening a grocery store.
+When Claudius Jones opened the forerunner of today’s Cattle Bank & Trust of Seward in 1873, the process was similar to opening a grocery store.
 What he opened was called a banking company, and it was subject to no more state and federal rules and regulations than any retail business of that day.
 All it required was a head for business and the tenacity to stay with the undertaking until it succeeded.
-Things are a little different in the banking world today, according to John W. Cattle, Sr. Chairman of the Board and Chief Financial Officer of The Cattle National Bank until 1999.
+Things are a little different in the banking world today, according to John W. Cattle, Sr. Chairman of the Board and Chief Financial Officer of Cattle Bank & Trust until 1999.
 Now, the banking business is fraught with regulations at every turn and keeping an established bank running on the right track is more complicated than starting one from scratch, as in the early days of Seward.

 Claudius Jones was born in 1826 in the state of New York to British parents.
 When he was in the early 30’s, he founded several banks in Illinois, one in Glava in 1858 and the First National Bank in Monmouth soon thereafter.
 He moved to Lincoln in 1871 and to Seward in 1873, where he founded what he called the State Bank of Nebraska.